Berymuch/Vnyan-Stuff/README.md

 *REQUIRED:*

 0. **Review the provided documentation to see what will be preconfigured when you install any of the nodegraph code.** Links to documentation can be found near the top of this page.
+Be sure to also do the standard setup required when using Vnyan for the first time if applicable.
-1. Placeholder
+1. In Vnyan, create new nodegraph pages and import the nodegraphs provided on those new pages.
+This is so you don't overwrite any preexisting configurations you may already have setup.
-2. Placeholder
+2. The provided logic relies in part on aspects of my Streamerbot code and OBS setup in order to function.
+Red the descriptions provided with each nodeblock to learn what is required in order for the logic to function as intended.
-3. Placeholder
+3. Vnyan cameras, positions, props/droppables/ediables/throwables, and more all play a part in various aspects of this logic.
+If you can't get something working, chances are that I forgot to document any one of inumerable settings.
+Feel free to reach out to me on Twitch/Discord/Email/etc.!

 *OPTIONAL:*